elastic/terraform-provider-elasticstack/generated/alerting/README.md

 Each operation can use different server URL defined using `OperationServers` map in the `Configuration`.
 An operation is uniquely identified by `"{classname}Service.{nickname}"` string.
-Similar rules for overriding default operation server index and variables applies by using `sw.ContextOperationServerIndices` and `sw.ContextOperationServerVariables` context maps.
+Similar rules for overriding default operation server index and variables applies by using `alerting.ContextOperationServerIndices` and `alerting.ContextOperationServerVariables` context maps.

 ```golang
 ctx := context.WithValue(context.Background(), alerting.ContextOperationServerIndices, map[string]int{